gtalarico/django-vue-template/README.md

 #### Alternatives

-If this setup is what you are looking for, you might want look at other similar projects:
+If this setup is not what you are looking for, you might want look at other similar projects:

 * [ariera/django-vue-template](https://github.com/ariera/django-vue-template)
 * [vchaptsev/cookiecutter-django-vue](https://github.com/vchaptsev/cookiecutter-django-vue)